11Hayden/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions - to make a dir called my_dir with permission 751
-13-change_group - to change the group name if the file hello 100-change_owner_and_group - to change owner and group name for all files
+13-change_group - to change the group name if the file hello 100-change_owner_and_group - to change owner and group name for all files 101-symbolic_link_permissions - to change owner and group name if symbolic link _hello